PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Bibliography
 ~~~~~~~~~~~~

-PlasmaPy uses |sphinxcontrib-bibtex|_ to manage references.
-This
+PlasmaPy uses |sphinxcontrib-bibtex|_ to manage references for its
-extension allows us to store references in a BibTeX_ file which is then
+documentation.
+This Sphinx_ extension allows us to store references
-used to generate the :doc:`../bibliography`.
+in a BibTeX_ file which is then used to generate the
+:doc:`../bibliography`.
+References in the :doc:`../bibliography` are then
+citable from anywhere in the documentation.

 To add a new reference to the :doc:`../bibliography`, open |docs/bibliography.bib|_
 and add the reference in `BibTeX format`_.
 The citekey should generally